Magic-JD/is-fast/README.md

 All lines within these elements will be indented by 2 spaces (Note: on wrap the wrapped line will not be indented).
 Nested elements will be indented further.

-Intented tags support the same limited CSS selector logic as block elements.
+Indented tags support the same limited CSS selector logic as block elements.
 See above for more information.

 As above, you can specify if you want this to replace the default tags, or just append to the existing tags.